Skip to main content

 StatusDescription

-PendingBackup request submitted.
+PendingBackup request has been submitted

-ProcessingBackup is in progress.
+ProcessingBackup is in progress

-AvailableBackup is complete and usable.
+AvailableBackup is complete and available

-DeletingBackup is being deleted.
+DeletingBackup is being deleted

-ErrorBackup failed and is not usable.
+ErrorBackup failed and cannot be used

-FatalBackup creation failed completely.
+FatalBackup creation failed completely

 Failover

-Failover may cause a short service interruption.
+Failover may cause temporary service interruption.

 Failover status